-DEMRP was established in 2000 as a social and economic regeneration partnership, the Partnership is a formation of Black & Minority Ethnic (BME) community groups, voluntary & community organisations.
+DEMRP was established in 2000 as a social and economic regeneration partnership, the Partnership is a formation of Black & Minority Ethnic (BAME) community groups, voluntary & community organisations.

-This partnership was initially established to support the co-ordination function and focus on collaborative action to foster social and economic regeneration and the promotion of education, employment, training and learning opportunities to BME individuals, especially woman, the elderly and young people.
+The Partnership established supports the coordination and collaboration action to foster social and economic regeneration and the promotion of education, employment, training and learning opportunities to BAME individuals, especially woman, the elderly and young people.

 The key findings of the consultations were:

-There was a lack of engagement, consultation and participation of the BME sector at regional, sub-regional and local level in relation to social and economic regeneration activities and services.
+There was a lack of engagement, consultation and participation of the BAME sector at regional, sub-regional and local level in relation to social and economic regeneration activities and services.

-There were higher levels of unemployment and disadvantage faced by BME Communities in deprived areas than in the mainstream community in those same areas.
+There were higher levels of unemployment and disadvantage faced by BAME Communities in deprived areas than in the mainstream community in those same areas.